icewolfz/jiMUD/docs/preferences.md

 - `Backup load` what to load when using remote backup systems
 - `Hide when minimized` will hide the main window and any window set as a child
 - `Enable profile manager code editor` disable or enable the code editor for the profile manager
+- `Enable profile manager file watcher` disable or enable watching for profile file changes to warn when saving overrides

 ## Advanced > Tray